ansi88/TTTQuadrantControl/README.markdown

 ## License

-MTQuadrantControl is licensed under the MIT License:
+TTTQuadrantControl is licensed under the MIT License:

-  Copyright (c) 2010 Mattt Thompson (http://mattt.me/)
+  Copyright (c) 2011 Mattt Thompson (http://mattt.me/)

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal